-I direct my health care provider(s) and health care agent to follow the policy above, even if I am judged to be incompetent.
+I direct my health care provider(s) and health care attorney in fact to follow the above policy, even if I am judged to be incompetent.

-During the time I am incompetent, my agent, as named above, is authorized to make medical decisions on my behalf, consistent with the above policy, after consultation with my health care provider(s), utilizing the most current diagnoses and/or prognosis of my medical condition, in the following situations with the written special instructions.
+During the time I am incompetent, my attorney in fact, as named above, is authorized to make medical decisions on my behalf, consistent with the above policy, after consultation with my health care provider(s), utilizing the most current diagnoses and/or prognosis of my medical condition, in the following situations with the written special conditions.

-WHEN MY DEATH IS IMMINENT A. If I have an incurable terminal illness or injury, and I will die imminently - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only a week or less even if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
-WHEN I AM TERMINALLY ILL B. Final Stage of Terminal Condition.
-If I have an incurable terminal illness or injury and even though death is not imminent I am in the final stage of that terminal condition - meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only three months or less, even if lifesaving treatment or care is provided to me - the following may be withheld or withdrawn: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
-C. OTHER SPECIAL CONDITIONS: (Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)
+WHEN MY DEATH IS IMMINENT

+A. If I have an incurable terminal illness or injury, and I will die imminently--meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only a week or less even if lifesaving treatment or care is provided to me--the following may be withheld or withdrawn:

+(Be as specific as possible; SEE SUGGESTIONS.): (Cross off any remaining blank lines.)

+WHEN I AM TERMINALLY ILL

+B. Final Stage of Terminal Condition.
+If I have an incurable terminal illness or injury and even though death is not imminent I am in the final stage of that terminal condition--meaning that a reasonably prudent physician, knowledgeable about the case and the treatment possibilities with respect to the medical conditions involved, would judge that I will live only three months or less, even if lifesaving treatment or care is provided to me--the following may be withheld or withdrawn: